xXDIOCANDE175Xx/WeatherStation_esp8266_ST7735/README.md

 # WeatherStation with esp8266 and display ST7735

 This project is a solution to have a real time weather station in a really small cube.
 It uses the API provided by OpenWeatherMap and requires a WiFi internet connection.
-For this guide i use NodeMCU v1.0 shield.
+For this guide i use NodeMCU v1.0 shield and the display ST7735 TFT 1.44" 128x128.

 ![Screenshot](screen/screenDisplay.jpg)